Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Discussion and Future Directions

 \paragraph{Robustness and hallucinations under distribution shift.} A practical hypothesis is that uncertainty-aware decoding informed by the latent posterior could reduce hallucinations.
 When the model enters regions of high posterior uncertainty or small margin (near-degenerate attention geometries), decoding could become more conservative (e.g., trigger retrieval/verification, lower entropy, ask for clarification, or refuse).
 Testing this requires evaluations explicitly designed around distribution shift, factuality, and selective generation, beyond perplexity-style metrics; surveys of hallucination phenomena and mitigation provide useful taxonomies and benchmarks for such evaluation \citep{HuangYuMa23Etal}.

-\paragraph{Scaling and implementation questions.} At scale, the key open questions are computational: how to enforce or approximate the log-barrier stably during training (e.g., low-rank or stochastic log-det estimators, spectral surrogates, clipping/barrier schedules, or constrained parameterizations), how to tune the tradeoff efficiently (warm-start regularization paths), and how to couple the penalty with modern optimizers and large-batch regimes.
-Establishing reliable large-scale wins will require careful ablations across model size, data regimes, and downstream tasks, and will clarify whether the strongest benefits come from training-time regularization, inference-time uncertainty-aware decoding, or alignment-style objectives built on uncertainty signals.
+\paragraph{Scaling and implementation.} While our initial experiments successfully demonstrate the geometric and robustness benefits of the margin penalty, scaling this framework introduces three main practical challenges.
+The first is computational: enforcing the exact log-barrier is expensive, necessitating scalable techniques such as low-rank factorizations or stochastic log-determinant estimators.
+The second involves training stability: integrating this geometric penalty into modern large-batch regimes requires careful tuning.
+Practical solutions include deploying numerical relaxations, barrier schedules, and constrained parameterizations, alongside efficiently managing the objective tradeoff via warm-start regularization paths.
+Finally, establishing reliable large-scale wins will require rigorous ablations across model sizes, data regimes, and downstream tasks to clarify whether the strongest benefits come from training-time regularization, inference-time uncertainty-aware decoding, or alignment-style objectives built directly on these uncertainty signals.